 A British company which pioneered a special networking website for bus and coach operators in the UK has launched the program in Australia and is hoping to giver smaller operators in particular a way of improving their efficiency and bottom line.

-Don’t Travel Empty (DTE) has been operating in the UK for the past ten years and now has around 3000 members after founder Anthony Maratt who as a small bus operator recognised that even on busy days his fleet utilisation could be better.
+Don’t Travel Empty (DTE) has been operating in the UK for the past ten years and now has around 3000 members after founder Anthony Marett who as a small bus operator recognised that even on busy days his fleet utilisation could be better.

-According to Geri Clarke who has been tasked with starting DTE in Australia Maratt realised that if that was the case with is own buses it was probably the case with many other fleets.
+According to Geri Clarke who has been tasked with starting DTE in Australia Marett realised that if that was the case with is own buses it was probably the case with many other fleets.

 “DTE was initially aimed at creating a resource for bus and coach operators to reduce the number of empty journeys coaches were making but it has grown into a community of bus operators with a number of tiers and a variety of services including filling empty travel legs, passenger recovery, driver sourcing, vehicle sales, safety plans and critical incident management,” said Geri Clarke.

 “Our main aim is to maximise operators profits by reducing the amount of empty journeys their coaches make,” he added.

 “Every year, millions of litres of fuel are wasted by coaches travelling empty so your revenue could increase if each of your empty legs were potentially filled with passengers,” said Geri.